 Habitual rule-breaking or risk-taking behavior is often seen as a sign of rebelliousness, thrill-seeking, or disregard for authority.
 This kind of behavior is widespread in many different environments, including schools and workplaces, as well as social situations and within the confines of the law.
 Individuals who consistently engage in such behavior may exhibit a lack of respect for established norms and regulations, preferring to follow their own set of rules or take risks that others may find unnecessary or dangerous.
 They seem to thrive on the adrenaline rush that comes from pushing boundaries and bending rules, often without considering the potential consequences.

-Manipulative behavior is a deliberate and potentially harmful pattern of conduct that aims to control or influence others to achieve desired outcomes.
-This behavior often involves the manipulator using devious, deceptive, or even abusive tactics.
-It can manifest in various forms such as guilt-tripping, gaslighting, playing the victim, or exploiting someone's weaknesses.
+Manipulative behavior can be a more advanced form of attention seeking.
+In some cases, this pattern may overlap with traits seen in narcissistic personality disorder or other complex mental health conditions.
+It can manifest in various forms, such as guilt-tripping, gaslighting, playing the victim, or exploiting someone's weaknesses.
 It's important to note that manipulation isn't always overt; it can also be subtle and insidious, making it difficult for the person being manipulated to recognize what's happening.

 If you think you're dating a narcissist, the best thing you can do is to consult with a mental health professional.
 They can help you confirm whether or not your partner is a narcissist and provide you with guidance on how to deal with them.